NICU Standard 9: Operating Rooms Intended for Use by Newborn ICU Patients

 Laminar flow diffusers over the surgical bed shall be set at the low end of the air velocity range (approximately 25 ft/min) and balanced with the surrounding slot diffuser air curtain to minimize convective and evaporative heat and water loss from higher air flow onto the infant.
 In addition, ambient temperature and humidity shall be adjustable into the range of 72-78° F (22 to 26° C) with a relative humidity of at least 30%.

-Each procedure area must be physically separated from other areas so that during surgery or procedures patient and staff flow may be strictly controlled.
+Each procedure room must be in a semi-restricted area, physically separated from other areas so that during surgery or procedures patient and staff flow may be strictly controlled.
 Air flow must be designed so as to not disrupt the air curtain around the surgical field, and shall be adjustable so as to be able to increase to 15 changes/hr during procedures, then return to baseline values set forth in this Standard.
-A scavenging system to vent waste inhalation anesthesia and analgesia gases is required.
+Where anesthetic gas will be used in this room, a waste anesthetic gas disposal (WAGD) scavenging system to vent waste inhalation anesthesia and analgesia gases is required.
 HVAC equipment shall be of a type that minimizes the need for maintenance within the room.

 Interpretation: Standard operating room environments may be temporarily modified to better accommodate term infants requiring surgery, but cannot be made optimal for some term and preterm infants, nor can the problems associated with transporting less stable infants away from the intensive resources of the NICU be avoided.
 There is sufficient experience to conclude that certain procedures can be performed in the NICU without compromising patient safety or outcomes.